inhumantsar/cookiecutter-ansible-playbook/ansible-play-{{cookiecutter.playbook_name}}/README.md

 Provide an example of the playbook in action.

+### Vagrantfile

+This does *not* use the Ansible provisioner as it's not usable on all Windows hosts.
+While most Windows hosts can be *managed* by ANsible, it is not possible (or at least not feasible) to install Ansible tools themselves on Windows hosts.

+Instead, this Vagrantfile uses `shell` and `file` provisioners to install Ansible, copy the playbook to the path provided, and runs it with `ansible-playbook -v`.

+To create the VM and run the playbook, use `vagrant up`.

+To re-provision (re-copy and re-run the playbook), use `vagrant provision`.

 ## Dependencies

 List any roles which this playbook depends on.
 Briefly explain why if not self-evident.